International Covenant on Civil and Political Rights (ICCPR)

 Every contracting state must periodically report to the Committee about implemented measures, progress and difficulties (Article 40).
-The first report is due one year after the entry into force of the Covenant and all four years thereafter.
-The states have the right to comment on the comments of the committee.
+The first report is due one year after the entry into force of the Covenant, and further reports are due as requested by the Committee, generally the four years following its entry into force.
+The states have the right to comment on the comments of the Committee.

-The Human Rights Committee began working out general comments based on the reports of the states.
-These General Comments are considered when interpreting the rights of the covenant.
+As early as 1981, the Human Rights Committee began working out General Comments based on the reports of the states.
+These are then considered when interpreting the rights of the Covenant.